What is Project Boundary Rider?

 - Vinehealth Australia believes that advancements in technology are the future for effective management of biosecurity threats.
 We believe geofencing technology will have the capability to help growers to protect their properties from biosecurity incursions and through the technology’s track and trace capability, facilitate timely management of outbreaks, should they occur.

 - We also believe this type of technology has a lot to offer growers at the ground level outside the biosecurity realm as well, for example limiting weed movements within a property, protecting the safety of staff after application of agrochemicals with long re-entry periods or managing when fruit can be tasted once a block’s agrochemical withholding period has been met.

-- It is the first time we are aware of geofencing technology being tested for biosecurity purposes in the wine industry in Australia and we are looking forward to seeing what it can deliver!
+- It is the first time we are aware of geofencing technology being tested for biosecurity purposes in the wine industry in Australia and we were looking forward to seeing what it could deliver!